apache/horaedb-docs/docs/src/en/ecosystem/prometheus.md

 up{env="dev", instance="127.0.0.1:9090", job="prometheus-server"}
 ```

-Its corresponding table in CeresDB:
+Its corresponding table in CeresDB(Note: The TTL for creating a table is 7d, and data written beyond the current cycle will be discarded):

 ```
 CREATE TABLE `up` (